What are the symptoms and early signs of Alzheimer's disease?

 Also see - What should I expect from the Neurologist and a Memory Care Clinic

-Most of the Alzheimer's caregivers I know can look back and identify symptoms and behaviors that they now know were early signs of Alzheimer's dementia.
+Most of the Alzheimer's caregivers I know can look back and identify symptoms and behaviors that they now know were early signs of Alzheimer's or a related dementia.